 Four Reasons to Keep Your Code Up to Date:

 There are several parts to a Drupal site’s code:

 - Core application

 - Custom modules and themes.

 If you think your Drupal site could benefit from an evaluation and even a regular program of application maintenance, contact us.
 We’d love to help you.
-You’ve already taken the first steps by having a great site built on a terrific application framework -- Drupal.
-Maintaining it on a regular basis will ensure that it stays that way.
+You’ve already taken the first steps by having a great site built on a superb application framework -- Drupal.
+Maintaining it on a regular basis will ensure that it is always online and secure.